-- 1. Click the [All Tools] the [ArcFinder] button on the Vision Guide toolbar. - 2.
-Move the mouse over the image display.
-You will see the mouse pointer change to the ArcFinder object icon. - 3.
-Continue moving the mouse until the icon is at the desired position in the image display, then click the left mouse button to create the object. then click the left mouse button to create the object. - 4.
-Notice that a name for the object is automatically created.
+- (1) Click the <All Tools> the </a - (2) Move the mouse over the image display.
+You will see the mouse pointer change to the ArcFinder object icon. - (3) Continue moving the mouse until the icon is at the desired position in the image display, then click the left mouse button to create the object. - (4) Notice that a name for the object is automatically created.
 In the example, it is called "ArcFind01" because this is the first ArcFinder object created for this sequence.
-(We will explain how to change the name later.)
+(We will explain how to change the name later.).